shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 - In the crate root documentation, presence of a section headed with the word "Example" and containing a codeblock
   - Existing issue, seen in the survey results is that people look in both the README of the repo and the front page of the docs for examples
-  - This would increase your doc percentage score by 5%
+  - Increases the doc percentage score by 5%

 - Presence of files in /examples
   - Future improvement: [render and link to examples in documentation](https://github.com/rust-lang/cargo/issues/2760)
-  - This would increase your doc percentage score by 5%
+  - Increases the doc percentage score by 5%

 The percentage score plus the bonuses for examples would then be binned into letter grades for display: